valga/fbns-react/README.md

 # fbns-react

-A PHP client for the FBNS built on top of ReactPHP.
+A PHP client for the FBNS, built on top of ReactPHP.
+Includes Push client implementation.

 ## Requirements

-You need to install the [GMP extension](http://php.net/manual/en/book.gmp.php) to be able to run this code on x86 PHP builds.
+You have to install the [GMP extension](http://php.net/manual/en/book.gmp.php) to be able to run this code on x86 PHP builds.

 ## Installation